libofang/DV-ngram/README.md

-# Doc2Vec
+# DV-ngram
-code for paper "Learning Distributed Representation of Documents by Predicting Context Information" will be published when the paper is accepted.
+code for paper "Learning Document Embedding by \mbox{Predicting} N-grams for Sentiment Classification of Long Movie Reviews" will be published with this paper.